 The Plant Health Unit of the Finnish Food Authority serves its customers as normally as possible, considering the local Covid-19 situation.
 Where necessary, inspections shall be carried out by distance.
 Inspections on site shall aim to avoid any additional human contact and long stays at the sites.
 The operations follow the Food Authority's general COVID-19 guidelines and separate instructions have been given to the plant inspectors.

-Health certificates are currently delivered primary via the Lappeenranta office.
-Certificates can be picked up from the Helsinki office if necessary, but this must be agreed upon well in advance.
+Phytosanitary certificates are currently delivered mainly through the office in Lappeenranta.
+If necessary, certificates can be picked up from the Helsinki office, but this must be agreed in good time in advance.

 - Export of plants: firstname.lastname@example.org